gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

       # Configures rsyslog to report continuation of action suspension, e.g. when the connection to the target
       # server is broken.
       reportSuspensionContinuation: true
-      # Add tls settings if tls should be used to encrypt th connection to the target server.
+      # Add tls settings if tls should be used to encrypt the connection to the target server.
       tls:
         enabled: true
         # Use `name` authentication mode for the tls connection.
         authMode: name
         # Only allow connections if the server's name is `some.rsyslog-rlep.server`
-        permittedPeer: some.rsyslog-rlep.server
+        permittedPeer:
+        - "some.rsyslog-rlep.server"
         # Reference to the resource which contains certificates used for the tls connection.
         # It must be added to the `.spec.resources` field of the `Shoot`.
         secretReferenceName: rsyslog-relp-tls
+        # Instruct librelp on the shoot nodes to use the gnutls tls library.
+        tlsLib: gnutls
   resources:
     # Add the rsyslog-relp-tls secret in the resources field of the shoot spec.
     - name: rsyslog-relp-tls